nvzqz/Sage/README.md

 1. Add the project to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).

     ```
-    github "nvzqz/Fischer"
+    github "nvzqz/Sage"
     ```

-2. Run `carthage update` and follow [the additional steps](https://github.com/Carthage/Carthage#getting-started) in order to add Fischer to your project.
+2. Run `carthage update` and follow [the additional steps](https://github.com/Carthage/Carthage#getting-started) in order to add Sage to your project.

-3. Import the Fischer framework.
+3. Import the Sage framework.

     ```swift
-    import Fischer
+    import Sage
     ```

 ## Usage